raj23manj/springBoot/jokesapp/README.md

         		System.out.println("Finished the tasks..."); -> if we want this to be displayed at the end then use join(), if not it will print first only

+    * Volatile - 10
+      * There is a main memory "RAM", each thread1(cache + CPU1), thread2(cache + CPU2) are processors which have their own cache that keep
+        local variables stored for better performance.
+Now if there is a variable that need's to be shared along with notifying its value changed between the threads we can use a Volatile variable, which will be stored on the "RAM".
+This variable will be shared between threads, when thread changes it's value other threads get notified of it's changes so that the value remains consistent between the threads.

+      * IMPORTANT
+        * not only sharing between thread's, if a variable is present in a runnable thread, it stores in the cache associated with thread only.
+        * class Worker implements Runnable {

+          	private boolean isTerminated = false; // => making this volatile, private volatile boolean isTerminated; stores it in the Main memory

+          	public void run() {

+          		while(!isTerminated) {

+          			System.out.println("Hello from worker class...");

+          			try {
+          				Thread.sleep(300);
+          			} catch (InterruptedException e) {
+          				e.printStackTrace();
+          			}
+          		}
+          	}

+          	public boolean isTerminated() {
+          		return isTerminated;
+          	}

+          	public void setTerminated(boolean isTerminated) {
+          		this.isTerminated = isTerminated;
+          	}
+          }

+      * it's slower.

+    * Deadlocks - 11
 ###### Links

     # @Async